varuns23/tac-hep.github.io/_trainees/ekauffma.md

 ---

 ### Biography and Interests
-I am a second-year graduate student at Princeton University working in the CMS group and advised by Prof. Isobel Ojalvo.
-Previously I was working with IRIS-HEP on a Primary Verted Finder Algorithm known as PV-Finder.
+I am a second-year PhD student at Princeton University working in the CMS group and advised by Prof. Isobel Ojalvo.
+At Princeton, I am focused on applications of the two anomaly detection-based algorithms in the Level-1 Trigger in analysis.
+Particularly I am interested in BSM searches involving signatures with anomalous jet structure, including BSM theories involving long-lived particles.
+So far, I have been studying different features of events triggered by these algorithms, AXOL1TL and CICADA, including investigating which Standard Model processes can be observed in these events.
+I believe that approaches which utilize state-of-the-art computing tools to maximize the discovery potential of the LHC, are an important area to focus on in the coming years.
+This is currently my main focus for my PhD.

+Before my time as a PhD student, I worked as an IRIS-HEP fellow on a number of projects.
+I was heavily involved with the Analysis Grand Challenge, which provides a realistic analysis workflow for testing different analysis tools and analysis facilities.
+I introduced ML inference into the analysis pipeline, showing how this can be optimized using the NVIDIA Triton inference server to hand off inference computations to be performed on a GPU.
+I am still somewhat involved in this project in a mentoring role.
+Before this, I worked on a Primary Verted Finder Algorithm known as PV-Finder.
 PV-Finder is a hybrid deep learning algorithm which identifies primary vertices.
-This algorithm was developed for use in conjunction with the LHCb detector in Run 3 of the LHC, which will experience a luminosity that is 5.5 times that of Run 2.
-In LHCb data, the efficiency of the CNN has inreased from to 90% to past 98% over the course of the past few years.
-The success of PV-Finder motivates its extension to both the ATLAS and CMS experiments.
-This project is concerned with the adaptation of the PV-Finder algorithm to ATLAS and CMS.

-Now as a student at Princeton enrolled in the TAC-HEP program I have taken Introduction to programming systems.
-This class includes modular programming, advanced program design, programming style, test, debugging and performance tuning; machine languages and assembly language; and use of system call services.

-I am interested in how the field of high energy physics motivates advances in computing.
-I am currently working on a fast anomaly detection using machine learning in the CMS L1 Trigger.
+I am excited to learn more about computing through the TAC-HEP program.

 ### Project
+My project will focus on the CICADA anomaly detection trigger.
+CICADA is trained using knowledge distillation, which requires a complex teacher model and a simpler student model which learns the output of the teacher model.
+This is helpful in order to produce a model which is deployable on an FPGA.
+The previous student model consists of a simple convolutional neural network.
+I will explore implementing new types of networks on FPGAs that may offer further speedup.

 ### Recent Accomplishments
+* I took a course at Princeton on the C programming language, assembly language, and machine language.
+* I've finished the class requirements for my physics PhD at Princeton through taking courses in field theory, particle physics, and biophysics.
+* I presented on my CICADA work at the 2024 US LUA annual meeting and was one of the winners of the lightning round talk competition

 ### Mentors
+* Isobel Ojalvo, Lino Gerlach, Andrew Loeliger (Princeton University)
+* Jennifer Ngadiuba (FNAL)
+* Jannicke Pearkes (University of Colorado, Boulder)